 - 13.4.
 Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
-Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level. - 14.2 Define which topics are covered by this example of good practice at the State Party level.
+Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.

+Upstream Process Strategies and Recommendations Publications of Methodologies - 14.2 Define which topics are covered by this example of good practice at the State Party level.

-Sustainable Development
+Sustainable [Development

-State of Conservation
+State of Cons ervation

 Management

+Governance

+Capacity Buil ding

 - 15. Assessment of the Periodic Reporting Exercise - 15.1.
 Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Ministry of Education - 15.2.
+National Council for Culture, Arts and Letters (NCCAL) Architectural Affairs and Engineering Department - 15.2.
 Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting

 State Party Good

-Site Managers Fair
+Site Managers Good

 UNESCO World Heritage Centre Good

-Advisory Bodies Fair
+Advisory Bodies Good

-15.3.
-The four Objectives of Periodic Reporting

-15.3.1 - How well does the current questionnaire address each of the four Objectives of Periodic Reporting?
+- 15.3.
+The four Objectives of Periodic Reporting - 15.3.1 How well does the current questionnaire address each of the four Objectives of Periodic Reporting?

-Objective Not at all Partially Adequately 15.3.1.1 Provide an assessment of the implementation of the World Heritage Convention by the State Party × 15.3.1.2 Provide an assessment as to whether the values of World Heritage properties are being maintained over time × 15.3.1.3 Provide updated information about World Heritage properties to record the changing circumstances and state of conservation of the property × 15.3.1.4 Provide a mechanism for regional cooperation and exchange of information and experiences between States Parties about the implementation of the World Heritage Convention , and World Heritage conservation ×
+Objective Not at all Partially Adequately 15.3.1.1 Provide an assessment of the implementation of the World Heritage Convention by the State Party ×

+15.3.1.2 Provide an assessment as to whether the values of World Heritage properties are being maintained over time × 15.3.1.3 Provide updated information about World Heritage properties to record the changing circumstances and state of conservation of the property × 15.3.1.4 Provide a mechanism for regional cooperation and exchange of information and experiences between States Parties about the implementation of the World Heritage Convention , and World Heritage conservation ×